 May contain miscellaneous other documentation or file artifacts for assisting with usage or implementation.

-[Definition: model package description]
+[Definition: information exchange package documentation]

-A model package description is a set of artifacts (possibly in a ZIP file) that:
+An information exchange package documentation (IEPD) is a set of artifacts (possibly in a ZIP file) that:

 includes a set of logically cohesive W3C XML Schema documents and other supporting files that represent one or more reusable or implementable XML information models, and

-has an MPD class of http://reference.niem.gov/niem/specification/model-package-description/3.0/#MPD, and
+has an IEPD class of http://reference.niem.gov/niem/specification/information-exchange-package-documentation/4.0/#IEPD, and

-adheres to all the rules within this specification for the model package description conformance target.
+conforms to all the rules within this specification for the information exchange package documentation conformance target

-This term may be abbreviated MPD.
-Rules specifying this conformance target use the applicability code WF-MPD.
+This term may be abbreviated IEPD.
+Rules specifying this conformance target use the applicability code IEPD.

-The schemas and other files within a model package description are built on other specifications, including:
+The schemas and other files within a information exchange package documentation are built on other specifications, including:

-[NIEM Naming and Design Rules 3.0]
+[NIEM Naming and Design Rules 4.0]